PLANNING YOUR VISIT TO THE BUTTON FARM

 A: You will be visiting a 40-acre farm in a 6,000 acre park.
 Expect to see wildlife, historical landscapes and to have an out of doors experience.
-All of our exhibits and programs encourage hands-on participation.
+There are many hands-on and self-guided activities.
 Be prepared to get involved, try something new and challenge yourself.

 Q: What Should I Bring?